Rotsuprit/linguistics/_pages/about.md

 ---

-I am Ph.D student in [Linguistics at the Massachusetts Institute of Technology (MIT)](https://linguistics.mit.edu).
+I am a Ph.D student in [Linguistics at the Massachusetts Institute of Technology (MIT)](https://linguistics.mit.edu).
 Before joining MIT, I earned a master's degree in [Linguistics at the University of Kansas (KU)](https://linguistics.ku.edu), where I was supervised by [John Gluckman](https://www.jgluckman.com/index.html).
 My research is on **syntax**.
 I am particularly interested in long-distance dependencies and size of non-finite clauses.